 National Indigenous Dance Forum (NIDF)

-The NIDFs are sector gatherings held every few years, for the sector, by the sector.
+Our sector gatherings are held every few years, for the sector, by the sector.

-TheSE are sector gatherings for all dance communities – cultural and contemporary dancers, community dance groups, educators and independent artists – to gather to discuss our needs in communities across Australia.
+TheSE gatherings are for all dance communities – cultural and contemporary dancers, community dance groups, educators and independent artists – to discuss our needs in communities across Australia.

 read the nidf 2017 report here

-The National Indigenous Dance Forum 2017 (NIDF) was a BlakDance gathering held in partnership with YIRRAMBOI First Nations Arts Festival.
-The NIDF was held on the lands of the Kulin Nation at Weelam Ngalut, the Meat Markets Melbourne.
-Over 180 delegates participated in the NIDF with comprehensive national representation and international guests from; USA, Fiji, Canada and New Zealand.
-The NIDF was inclusive of the independent and small to medium sector, with diverse practitioners from; grass roots community members, choreographers, cultural educators, contemporary dancers, cultural dancers and youth dance companies.
-The NIDF process and program was informed by the NIDF Steering Group which included elders and peers of BlakDance as well as sector representatives.
+The National Indigenous Dance Forum (NIDF) 2017 was a BlakDance gathering held in partnership with YIRRAMBOI First Nations Arts Festival.
+Held on the lands of the Kulin Nation at Weelam Ngalut, the Meat Markets Melbourne, 5 - 7 May 2017.
+Over 180 delegates participated with comprehensive national representation and international guests from; USA, Fiji, Canada and New Zealand.
+The gathering was inclusive of the independent and small to medium sector, with diverse practitioners from; grass roots community members, choreographers, cultural educators, contemporary dancers, cultural dancers and youth dance companies.
+The process and program was informed by the NIDF Steering Group which included elders and peers of BlakDance as well as sector representatives.
 Direct advice regarding protocol was taken from the YIRRAMBOI Elders Council.

 The NIDF 2017 was part of the Bullarto Wonthaggi (everyone gathering together) program of YIRRAMBOI, facilitated by Wesley Enoch (Artistic Director, Sydney Festival), Marilyn Miller (Founder, BlakDance) and Graham Brady (Elder).